carbon-design-system/ibm-products/packages/ibm-products-primitives/README.md

-# @carbon/ibm-products-utilities
+# @carbon/ibm-products-primitives

-> Framework-agnostic utilities for Carbon for IBM Products
+> Framework-agnostic primitives for Carbon for IBM Products

 This package provides framework-agnostic JavaScript/TypeScript utilities and primitives that can be shared across both React and Web Components